Veeam Kasten Best Practices

 Disaster Recovery

-It is mandatory to always enable Disaster Recovery within K10 to recover the applications in the event of a disaster.
+It is mandatory to always enable Disaster Recovery within Veeam Kasten to recover the applications in the event of a disaster.
 In situations similar to cluster upgrades or major cluster modifications, this proactive approach ensures data protection and facilitates seamless recovery if needed.

-In addition to recovering K10 itself, application workloads can be recovered via backups, which can be restored at a secondary site.
+In addition to recovering Veeam Kasten itself, application workloads can be recovered via backups, which can be restored at a secondary site.

-Kasten K10 supports two primary methods for ensuring resiliency in the event of a disaster scenario:
+Veeam Kasten supports two primary methods for ensuring resiliency in the event of a disaster scenario:

 Strategy